Our Closest Formula to Breast Milk!

 What is the source of fat in Baby’s Only® Organic Infant Formulas?

 Baby’s Only® Organic Premium Infant Formula and Baby’s Only® Organic Gentle Infant Formula include organic high oleic oil (organic high oleic sunflower and/or organic high oleic safflower oils), organic soybean oil, and organic coconut oil.

 Nature’s One periodically checks to ensure that the information on this webpage is up to date.
 Please refer to product labels for the most current nutrient facts.

 Complete nutrition for infants

-Baby's Only® Organic Premium Infant Formula offers complete organic nutrition for the first year of life when breastfeeding is not an option or supplementation is needed.
+Baby's Only® Organic Premium Infant Formula offers complete nutrition for the first year of life when breastfeeding is not an option or supplementation is needed.